xELIXER/cricket-simulator/README.md

     - ```4: 8% probability```
     - ```5: 1% probability```
     - ```6: 3% probability```
+ - Scoreboard is available for each team as well as each player wise.
 ### Tech
 - Spring Boot 2.2.3
 - Java 13